microsoft/STL/README.md

 # Block Diagram

-The STL is built atop other compiler support libraries that ship with Windows and Visual Studio.
-As such you might see maintainers here talk about "vcruntime" or "vcstartup" or "the UCRT".
+The STL is built atop other compiler support libraries that ship with Windows and Visual Studio, like the UCRT, VCRuntime and VCStartup.
 The following diagram describes the dependencies between those components and their ship vehicles.

 ![MSVC Libraries Block Diagram](doc/msvc_libraries.plantuml.svg)